Setting Up CI/CD for MERN: My GitHub Actions Journey

 key: ${{ runner.os }}-node-${{ hashFiles('**/package-lock.json') }}

-This one addition cut my build time in half.
-Now it only does a full install when I actually add or update packages.
+This change really helped.
+It cut my build time in half.
+Now my system only does an installation when I add new packages or update existing ones.

-Things That Broke (And How I Fixed Them)
+Things That Went Wrong (.
+How I Fixed Them)

-Yeah, automated deployments are faster than doing it manually.
-But that's not why I love CI/CD.
+I think automated deployments are faster than doing things..
+That is not why I like Continuous Integration and Continuous Deployment.

-Now?
-If the tests pass and the workflow succeeds, I know the code works.
-I can merge a PR, close my laptop, and not worry about it.
-That peace of mind is worth way more than the time saved.
+Now if the tests are okay and the workflow works I know the code is good.
+I can put the code together close my laptop.
+Not worry about it.
+Feeling calm like that is worth more than the time I save.

-Old habits die hard.
-Even though I trust the workflow, I sometimes open GitHub Actions and watch the steps execute.
-See the tests pass, watch the build complete, confirm the deployment succeeded.
+Old habits are hard to break.
+Even though I trust the workflow I sometimes look at GitHub Actions.
+Watch the steps happen.
+I see the tests pass I watch the build finish I make sure the deployment was successful.

-If you're still deploying manually, just start with a simple test workflow.
-You don't need to automate everything at once.
-Get comfortable with YAML, add one step at a time, and before you know it, you'll wonder how you ever deployed any other way.
+If you are still deploying things manually start with a simple test workflow.
+You do not have to automate everything at the time.
+Get used to using YAML add one step at a time and before you know it you will wonder how you ever deployed things in any way.